tyAlexios/ViTMLP/README.md

 # ViTMLP

-These are method to use ViT and MLP to associate images of people from different views.
+These are methods to use ViT and MLP to associate images of people from different views.
 I explore it from different aspects, such as network structure, loss function and so on.

 # Note